Bernie Coulson: Career

-Coulson shared an apartment with Brad Pitt in Los Angeles when they were both starting their career.
+Coulson shared an apartment with Brad Pitt in Los Angeles when they were both starting their careers.
 Coulson played Sid in the 1979 TV series Huckleberry Finn and His Friends and as Sal in Loverboy.
 He played Kenneth Joyce, the star witness in the courtroom drama The Accused.
 He played "Rick Diesel" in Eddie and The Cruisers II, Eddie Lives.
 On television he has made guest appearances on MacGyver and Murder She Wrote, among others.
 He has most recently starred in the 2016 Canadian thriller film Dark Harvest as the character Frank Becker.